Automation Testing vs. Manual Testing: Rivals or Strategic Partners?

 Serhii Belevitnev, Automation QA at TestFort

-At the end of the day, both manual testing and automated testing are attractive fields for newcomers, and although they require different mindsets and sets of skills, both of them can be excellent career paths.
+Both manual testing and automated testing are attractive fields for newcomers, and although they require different mindsets and sets of skills, both of them can be excellent career paths.

 Time to market

-In a time where the competition in the software market is stiffer than ever and there already seems to be a software product for everything, fast time to market can be the one critical advantage the company needs to succeed.
+In a time where the competition in the software market is stiffer than ever, and there already seems to be a software product for everything, fast time to market can be the one critical advantage the company needs to succeed.
 This is why this parameter also matters for the manual testing vs. automated testing discussion.

 The automation testing vs. manual testing debate wouldn’t be complete without a detailed look at each type’s benefits and limitations.
 Here is a comparison of manual and automation testing using the most important criteria in QA.